rooklift/krobus/README.md

 Made in thoughtful collaboration with Claude and Codex.

-Run with `electron .` or make a script to launch it.
-I guess I can add a package if there's any demand.
+Run with `electron .` - I guess I can add a package if there's any demand.